-It’s out of the scope of any single web page of manageable length to describe how to determine the format of any file.
-Nonetheless, we have noted here some basic tools and rules we use when helping customers or for our own research and experimentation.
+It’s out of the scope of any single web page of a manageable length to describe how to determine the format of any file.
+Nonetheless, we have noted here some basic tools and rules we use when helping customers or for our research and experimentation.

-The cygwin file utility
+The Cygwin file utility

 Cygwin is a distribution of utilities compatible with Windows which you might find on a typical Linux system.
 Some of us at the company find them invaluable.

-You can find cygwin by doing a web search; the steps to install are beyond the scope of this document but it’s not difficult to find instructions if you need them.
+You can find Cygwin by doing a web search; the steps to install are beyond the scope of this document, but it’s not difficult to find instructions if you need them.

 The file utility is quite useful; it almost always recognizes a file type, including PCL, PostScript, PDF, and text in various formats.
 It also excels at image formats, so you’ll know in a moment if your print job is TIFF for instance.

 The Cygwin utilities run on in a DOS command window.
 We are not aware of a graphic interface.

 PCL is a widely used format produced by software from many vendors, and the variety you can find in PCL is vast.
 Staggering.
 However, we can offer these considerations.

 - You can always do a web search for a PCL viewer and see if the file loads into the viewer; if you think you will need to do this often, it’s good to be familiar with a PCL viewer